-If you want to hire high skilled foreign workers, then you can expedite the processing of your employee’s work permit if you apply under the Global Talent Stream (GTS).
+If you want to hire high skilled foreign workers, you can expedite the processing of your employee’s work permit if you apply under the Global Talent Stream (GTS).

-The government body of Immigration, Refugees and Citizenship Canada (IRCC) and Employment and Social Development Canada (ESDC) launched the Global Talent Stream in a partnership.
+The government body of Immigration, Refugees and Citizenship Canada (IRCC) and Employment and Social Development Canada (ESDC) launched the Global Talent Stream in partnership.

 The Global Talent Stream is part of the Temporary Foreign Worker (TFW) Program.
-The main purpose of the GTS is to reduce the processing time of the work permit to help companies fulfill their need for skilled workers and fill shortages of skilled workers for certain occupations.
+The main purpose of the GTS is to reduce the processing times of the work permit to help companies fulfill their need for skilled workers and fill shortages of skilled workers for certain occupations.